Peloton member running outdoors

 Again, you should make your ultimate goal for your first 5K to finish the race, not try to hit a certain time.

 While statistics on running injuries vary, somewhere between 30-75 percent of runners are hurt annually.
-Beginners should take care to avoid some of the most common running injuries, such as those impacting the knee, Achilles tendon, IT band, shin, hamstring, and ankle.
-We have compiled a few tips below for you to consider so that you can avoid injuries while training for your 5K.
+Beginners should take care to avoid some of the most common running injuries, such as those impacting the knee, Achilles tendon, IT band, shin, hamstrings, and ankle.
+We’ve compiled a few tips below for you to consider so that you can avoid injuries while training for your 5K.

 It might be tempting to throw on your standard sneakers as you begin training, but investing in a proper pair of running shoes will benefit you immediately.
 While improper footwear might not cause immediate running injuries to your lower limbs, it will gradually increase your level of discomfort, as well as the risk of developing problems like blisters and recurrent shin pain.
 It’s better to invest in your shoes upfront so injuries and muscle fatigue don’t keep you from making progress.

 Ultimately, shoes really do matter.
-Make it a goal to get a running assessment early to find the perfect pair based on your tread and stride.
+Make it a goal to get a running assessment at a speciality running store early to find the perfect pair based on your gait and stride.

 It's in your best interest to find a blood-pumping, hype-inducing, heart-rate-elevating warm-up routine before your run.
 Why?
-Because warming up with stretching and light cardio is the best way to prevent muscle injuries.
-A proper stretching routine will help your body move more naturally while you run and will prime your ankles, knees, and hips for motion.
+Because warming up with stretching and light cardio is the best way to prevent muscle injuries from running.
+A dynamic stretching routine will help your body move more naturally while you run and will prime your ankles, knees, and hips for motion.
 A good warmup can also help you avoid side stitches on your run.
-The Peloton App features running-specific warm-ups that take the guesswork out of your plan.
+The Peloton App features running-specific 5- to 10-minute warm-ups that take the guesswork out of your plan.

 Make Sure to Eat and Drink

-Since running is heavy on the cardio, cross-training can help you build up the muscles and core-strength necessary to help you go farther and run faster.
+Since running is heavy on the cardio, cross-training can help you build up the muscles and core strength necessary to help you go farther and run faster.
 Cross-training offers a variety of benefits, especially for runners.
-By incorporating it into your training regimen, you can enhance your athletic performance, improve your post-workout recovery, balance your fitness efforts, and prevent repetitive stress injuries.
+By incorporating strength training, yoga, barre, and/or Pilates into your training regimen, you can enhance your athletic performance, improve your post-workout recovery, balance your fitness efforts, and prevent repetitive stress injuries.
+We’ll dive deeper into cross-training in the next section.

 Peloton member stretching outdoors